http-kit/http-kit/wiki/3-Server.md

                            :legacy-content-length? false})
 ```

-- **`:legacy-content-length? true`** (default): http-kit always calculates the Content-Length from the response body and sets the header automatically.
-Any Content-Length header provided by your handler will be overridden.
-This behavior exists for backwards compatibility.
+- **`:legacy-content-length? true`** (default): http-kit calculates a HEAD
+  response's Content-Length from the handler body.
+Any Content-Length provided
+  by the handler is overridden.
+This behavior exists for backwards
+  compatibility.
-- **`:legacy-content-length? false`**: http-kit respects Content-Length headers provided by your handler.
-If no Content-Length is provided, http-kit calculates it from the body.
+- **`:legacy-content-length? false`**: http-kit respects a Content-Length
+  provided for a HEAD response.
+If none is provided, it calculates the length
+  from the handler body.

+For body-bearing responses, http-kit always sets Content-Length from the body it
+sends.
+Responses such as 304 may retain a length describing representation
+metadata.
+Streaming responses similarly use server-controlled framing.
+This
+prevents a handler header from disagreeing with the actual response boundaries.

 The primary use case is [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110.html#section-8.6-6) compliant HEAD responses.
 The HTTP specification requires that HEAD responses include the same Content-Length that would be sent for a GET request, but without the body: